Vitex and Female Hormones

-Helps with acne and hormone- related skin issues– hormone imbalance plays a huge role in the development of acne.
-Read its effects here (hyperlink Acne article)
+Helps with acne and hormone-related skin issues – Hormone imbalance plays a huge role in the development of acne.
+Read on its effects here.

 One of the main functions of progesterone with fertility is its role in the development of the embryo.
 Progesterone also stimulates the secretion of TH2 and reduces TH11.
 This process is necessary for the maintenance of pregnancy and a positive pregnancy outcome.

-Mild adverse effects and minimal interaction with pharmaceuticals.
-Although if you are pregnant or breastfeeding, not enough research has been done to confirm vitex’s safety during pregnancy and lactation.
-Also be cautious with certain types of PCOS, depending on the different hormone levels, vitex may worsen the condition.
+There is mild adverse effects and minimal interaction with pharmaceuticals.
+Although, if you are pregnant or breastfeeding, not enough research has been done to confirm Vitex’s safety during pregnancy and lactation.
+Also be cautious with certain types of PCOS, as depending on the different hormone levels, Vitex may worsen the condition.